 Re: '23 USO Day 12 OoP & Discussion

-They did - makes it easy to defend.ponchi101 wrote: ↑Thu Sep 07, 2023 11:40 pm US Open decision makers just FOLLOWED the standard procedure that the winners of the TUESDAY matches, and therefore recipients of an extra day of rest, play the first semi.
+ponchi101 wrote: Thu Sep 07, 2023 11:40 pm US Open decision makers just FOLLOWED the standard procedure that the winners of the TUESDAY matches, and therefore recipients of an extra day of rest, play the first semi.
 The winners of the WEDNESDAY matches, on only one day rest, play the second.

 It can't be that every time a favorite gets "not the best" draw, scheduling, match-up or anything we immediately call the conspiracy theory.